nspcc-dev/neofs-api/proto-docs/acl.md

 used in the similar use cases, like providing authorisation to externally authenticated party.

-BearerToken can be issued only by container's owner and must be signed using the key associated with container's `OwnerID`.
+BearerToken can be issued only by the container's owner and must be signed using the key associated with the container's `OwnerID`.

 | Field | Type | Label | Description |